luizbgomide/EclipsePhase2e-ptbr/src/09/03-the-new-economy.md

 > **Posted by:** Francis Wu, Firewall Filter

 In autonomist space, ancient is now cutting edge.
-The “new economy” is in truth the gift economy we’ve seen in transhumanity's pre-history.
+The “new economy” is in truth the gift economy we’ve seen in transhumanity’s pre-history.
 Everyone gives to the community as they are able; everyone takes what they need.
 With social networks, nanofabrication, and ubiquitous computing, suddenly every community is a small community again.
 The previous limitations of resource scarcity, supply chains, and group cohesion have disappeared.

 Firewall agents need to appreciate the intricacies of these systems.
 In Consortium space, credits solve every problem.
 But in the outer system, acquiring gear and intel is a question of reputation, access, and the community needs as a whole.

 <blockquote>

-## An Immigrant's Story
+## An Immigrant’s Story

 Roberta, I know I said I would come back for you.
 But Locus is not the paradise Vangala promised.
 I now fear for my own survival.